ShangtongZhang/ShangtongZhang.github.io/markdowns/recruiting.md

 UVA CS has both thesis- and course-based master programs.
 If you are admitted and want to do your thesis / project with me, feel free to drop me a line.
 Please email me only at the beginning of your first term at UVA, otherwise it would be too late to start because the master program is very short.
 Plan early.
 * **UVA undergraduates**
-Due to limited bandwidth, I can only work with undergraduates who have taken an RL course (at either UVA or Coursera; reading slides or watching YouTube videos does not count unless accompanied with some of your notes).
-If you want to email me, please describe the most interesting part (in your opinion) of the RL course you took.
-An exception is the distinguished major program, please feel free to email me with your proposal for DMP.
+If you are a UVA undergraduate and want to do your capstone project / DMP thesis / ... with SIL, please feel free to contact me.
+I will then forward your dossier to my PhD students.
+They will decide whether they want to work with you, probably through additional interviews.
+You will primarily work with my PhD students and we will only have ad-hoc meetings.
 * **Research interns**
 Due to limited bandwidth, I can only work with interns who have demonstrated records that are highly related to my research.
 If you want to email me, please describe how I would benefit from this collaboration.